myoualid/WorldBuilding/README.md

 # IFC4D
-Blender BIM4D ANIMATION with ifcpythonshell and blenderBIM
+Blender BIM4D ANIMATION with ifcopenshell and blenderBIM